 Say hello to the Peperomia

-: Overwatering is the chief cause of disease or death of any plan and Peperomia need to be extremely well cared for when it comes to their watering needs.
+Watering: Overwatering is the chief cause of disease or death of any plant and Peperomia need to be extremely well cared for when it comes to its watering needs.
 To get the plant to show off its richly coloured leaves it is best to wipe them clean with a moist tissue or cloth once every month.
 In drier months, misting them a few times a week could help improve humidity around the plant, helping them flourish.
-Watering

 Fertilising: Feeding your Peperomia a few times a year is a good way to get them to stay healthy.
 Give them some organic liquid fertiliser once or twice a year.
 Dilute it in water as described on the pack and add little to each pot as part of your watering routine.
 If you are using a chemical fertiliser do ensure that you keep it away from the plant and its base.

 A Peperomia is an easy to care plant that has become one of the most sought-after plants for indoor settings.
 You can take cuttings of any stem from the plant, and root them in a matter of days.
 While taking care of a Peperomia, special emphasis needs to be given to the quality of soil these plants are in and the amount of water that they are fed with.